ArmDeveloperEcosystem/workshop-acm/README.md

 Build docker images and push them to our ACR

-### 3: Deploy kubernetes services
+### 3: Deploy into kubernetes

-Deploy our backend service on our AKS.
+Deploy our backend llm service on our AKS.

 Test our endpoint through a load balancer.
-The application will run on any node it can, `amd64` or `arm64`, but still be consume via the same common load balancer endpoint.
+The application will run on any node it can but still be consume via the same common load balancer endpoint.

-### 4: Front End

-Deploy front end service on our AKS.
+Deploy our frontend client service on our AKS.

 Test our frontend is able to successfully connect to our backend.
 Note that our client and server are running on different architecture.

-### 5: Demo of KubeArchInspect
+### 4: Demo of KubeArchInspect

 Show how you can use this tool in your own Kubernetes deployments to check for arm compatibility.